Vapor-solid-solid growth of single-walled carbon nanotubes: Methods

-\paragraph{SWCNT growth simulations.} SWCNT growth simulations were performed on Re\textsubscript{594} Wulff nanoparticles by inserting single carbon atoms every \SI{20}{\nano\second}, corresponding to an insertion (growth) rate of 50 carbon per \SI{}{\micro\second}.
-Carbon atoms were deposited at random surface locations selected to avoid unphysical insertion inside the nanotube or near the CNT/NP interface.
+\paragraph{Single-walled carbon nanotube growth simulations.} SWCNT growth simulations were performed on Re\textsubscript{594} Wulff nanoparticles by inserting single carbon atoms every \SI{20}{\nano\second}, corresponding to an insertion (growth) rate of 50 carbon atoms per \si{\micro\second}.
+Carbon atoms were deposited at random surface locations selected to avoid unphysical insertion inside the nanotube or near the SWCNT/NP interface.
 A vector was first computed from the center of position of existing carbon atoms to the center of position of rhenium atoms.
-A spherical cone was then defined with apex at the nanoparticle center and axis along this vector, pointing outward from the nanoparticle and away from the carbon cluster.
+A conical sector was then defined with apex at the nanoparticle center and axis along this vector, pointing outward from the nanoparticle and away from the carbon cluster.
 The cone half-angle was \ang{90}.
 A random direction within this cone was sampled and, starting from the nanoparticle center, a point was marched outward along this direction until the distance to the nearest rhenium atom exceeded \SI{2.5}{\angstrom} and the distance to the nearest carbon atom exceeded \SI{1.4}{\angstrom}.
 A new carbon atom was then inserted at this position.
 To avoid excessive translation and rotation induced by repeated insertions, the total linear and angular momenta of the full system were zeroed every 50 timesteps.